UK court orders gunrunner to pay over $4.1M to UAE emirate

 The order also describes Sheikh Saud as hiring a private investigator in January 2015 over fears a former official accused of stealing $2 billion had partnered with Sheikh Khalid bin Saqr Al Qasimi, the emirate’s former crown prince who was later stripped of his position.

 During the dispute, Azima saw gigabytes-worth of his emails hacked and leaked onto the internet.
 Those emails included Azima’s dealing with former CIA officers in a private security firm.
 One project was a scheme, apparently on behalf of a Kuwaiti ruling family member, to install “new, bolder, more energetic leadership” in the Gulf nation.

-A top Wall Street Journal reporter was fired over his involvement with that security firm.
+A top Wall Street Journal reporter was fired in part over his name being included in incorporation documents for that firm showing he had been offered a 10% share.
+That former reporter, Jay Solomon, told The Associated Press on Friday he “never signed up to be a part of it nor did I do anything on its behalf.”

 Azima built Global International Airways, a charter and cargo carrier, in the 1970s.
 The carrier was initially intended to transport cattle from Nebraska to Iran, until the U.S. cut diplomatic ties after the 1979 Islamic Revolution.
 Soon the flights were filled with mysterious cargo, including arms.